alaurenson/Shantou-2018/Assembly/Full_assembly/readme.md

 # The easy (but possible to screw up) way: regular expressions!
 $ cat *_R1_*.fastq.gz > Akle_R1.fastq.gz
 ```
-When possible to use them, regular expressions make life really easy.
+When possible to use them, regular expressions make life easy.
 Here, `*_R1_*.fastq.gz` can be translated like so:
 > "match anything"\_R1\_"match anything".fastq.gz

 This means that `cat` will go down the list of files and use each 'R1' file, in numeric order.